Recipe Ideas

 Variations & Substitutions

 For a leaner option, substitute pork with chicken breast.
 Add more heat by incorporating chili flakes into the marinade.
-For a sweeter profile, consider using honey instead of brown sugar.
+For a sweeter profile, consider using honey instead of Brown Sugar.
 To accommodate gluten-free diets, use tamari or coconut aminos instead of soy sauce.

 Serving Suggestions